Meet the Team

 Ms. Khan is a single mother of three beautiful children, two boys and one girl, she lost her husband, her best friend, and an amazing partner to prostate cancer in 2015.

-Adam Gardner has nearly three decades of dedicated law enforcement experience in Georgia.
-He currently serves as the Chief Investigator at the Gwinnett County District Attorney's Office.
-Before coming to Gwinnett County, he was a senior homicide investigator in the Fulton County District Attorney’s Office.
-During his many years of public service, he has established a vast range of experience in nearly every aspect of the judicial system, including a prison guard on Georgia’s death row, Georgia State Patrol, Georgia’s executive security team, City of Morrow Police Department, Fulton County Deputy Sheriff, courthouse security, dignitary protection, jail, warrant, and civil divisions, Sex Offender Unit, Family Violence Division, K-9 Bomb Unit and recruiting division.
+Adam Gardner is a true Law Enforcement professional with nearly three decades of dedicated public service experience in Georgia.
+He currently serves as the Chief of the Investigations Division with the Gwinnett County District Attorney's Office.
+Before coming to Gwinnett County, he was a Senior Homicide Investigator in the Fulton County District Attorney’s Office in Atlanta, Georgia.
+During his many years of public service, he has established a vast range of experience in nearly every aspect of the judicial system, including, Prison Guard on Georgia’s Death Row, Georgia State Patrol, Governors Executive Security Team, City of Morrow Georgia Police Department, and the Fulton County Sheriff’s Office in Atlanta Ga, where he served as a Deputy Sheriff in Courthouse Security, Dignitary Protection, Jail Operations, Warrant and Civil Divisions, Sex Offender Unit, Family Violence Division, K-9 Bomb Unit and Recruiting Division.